Qt-Widgets/TabsTextEdit-Qt-Widget-Tags/README.md

 Use https://github.com/nicktrandafil/tags if you need lineEdit field

-Auto split input text into tags by Space or Enter key.
+Auto split input text into tags by comma, Space or Enter key.

 Auto prevent duplicate tags.
+If you don't need this feature remove `m_tagsPresenter->IsEditedTextHasDuplicate()` in `keyPressEvent` method

 How to use: